 There are many versions of the tale of why the Feast of the Blessed Sacrament was first begun in New Bedford 97 years ago.
-What is certain however, is that the feast was initiated as a means of preserving basic values of the Madeiran culture.
+What is certain however is that the feast was initiated as a means of preserving basic values of the Madeiran culture.
 Of course, since it was first begun the feast has changed in many ways to accommodate thousands of eager participants and modern elements of celebration.

-While there have been many changes in the feast, there are traditional aspects which still remain central to the celebration.
+While there have been many changes in the feast, many aspects still remain central to the celebration.
 The tradition of Madeira wine is a very old one, dating back to the 15th Century when the Malvasia vine was planted on the island of Madeira to see it would yield an alternative supply of wine for England.
 When growth was successful Madeira wine quickly took to the market, but did not become a major export until many years later.
-It wasn't until the 16th Century that the taste we know of today was created when they discovered that the flavor of the wine was actually improved by being repeatedly heated up.
-Follow the link for more information on the history of Madeira wine (http://portuguesefeast.com/page/madeira-wine-history).
+It wasn't until the 16th Century that the flavor we know of today was created when they discovered that the flavor of the wine was actually improved by being repeatedly heated up.
+Follow the link for more information on the history of Madeira wine.

 The religious aspect of the feast also remains a part of proceedings.
 As it did in 1915, the feast still takes place near Our Lady of Immaculate Conception which is located on the corner of Earle and Madeira Street in New Bedford.
-The Portuguese feast pays homage to its religious traditions with a special High Mass at 10 AM on Sunday, August 1st.
-The Festeiros and their wives or significant others participate in a procession to the church where Father Daniel O. Reis gives a Benediction to the Blessed Sacrament.
-Throughout the weekend the church also usually hosts organ music and vocalists in the evening.
+The Portuguese feast pays homage to its religious traditions by beginning the weekend festivities with a procession to the church where Father Daniel O. Reis gives a Benediction to the Blessed Sacrament.
+Throughout the weekend the church also hosts the music of organist Edward Viveiros and vocalist Derek Capobianco each evening from 6:00 to 9:00 PM.